christophsax/seasonalview/README.md

 ### License and Credits

 **seasonalview** is free and open source, licensed under GPL-3.
-It is built on top of a large number of fantastic open source tools It uses [shiny](https://cran.r-project.org/package=shinyl) and [shinydashboard](https://cran.r-project.org/package=shinydashboardl), through which it accesses [bootstrap](http://getbootstrap.com) and
+It is built on top of a large number of fantastic open source tools.
+It uses [shiny](https://cran.r-project.org/package=shinyl) and [shinydashboard](https://cran.r-project.org/package=shinydashboardl), through which it accesses [bootstrap](http://getbootstrap.com) and